brotzeit/rustic/README.md

 There are also some additional commands:

 - `rust-dbg-wrap-or-unwrap` Either remove or add the dbg! macro
-- `rustic-toggle-mutability` Toggles the mutability of the variable defined on the current line
+- `rust-toggle-mutability` Toggles the mutability of the variable defined on the current line
 - `rust-promote-module-into-dir` Promote the module file visited by the current buffer into its own directory

 ## elisp tests